Igglybuff/awesome-piracy/readme.md

 - [TVChaos UK](https://www.tvchaosuk.com/) Private tracker for British television
 - [TheGeeks](https://thegeeks.click/) Private tracker for e-learning
 - [Bitspyder](http://bitspyder.net/) Bitspyder is an educational torrent site devoted to e-Learning content such as e-Books, video courses and audio books.
+- [MySpleen](http://www.myspleen.org/login.php) MySpleen (MS) is a private tracker which specialises in comedy, animation, and TV series.
 - [RED Interview Prep](https://interviewfor.red/en/index.html) This site was written as a guide for potential users to learn about music formats, transcodes, torrenting, and burning and ripping — everything you need to know in order to pass the RED interview.
 - [/PTG tracker manifesto](https://pastebin.com/thLgSkNE) List of private trackers
 - [Tracker Spreadsheet](https://docs.google.com/spreadsheets/d/1zYZ2107xOZwQ37AjLTc5A4dUJl0ilg8oMrZyA0BGvc0/edit#gid=1357476050) Comprehensive spreadsheet of private trackers (somewhat out of date)